From Exhaustion to Empowerment: Benefits of Burnout Therapy

 - A work-related phenomenon: Burnout isn’t just feeling tired at work; it’s being exhausted, demotivated, and feeling like you’re not as good at your job as you used to be.

-- Many work-related things can make you more likely to get burnt out, like having too much work to do or not getting on with your colleagues.
-But your personality and how you deal with stress are essential, too.
+- Many work-related factors can increase your risk of burnout, such as having too much work to do or not getting along with your colleagues.
+However, your personality and how you manage stress are also essential.

-- Challenges in personal life: When life outside work gets tough, like when someone in your family is really sick, it can make it harder to cope with work stress.
+- Challenges in personal life: When life outside of work becomes tough, such as when someone in your family is seriously ill, it can make it harder to cope with work stress.

 - Burnout can have long-term repercussions on your health and wellbeing.

-- A combination of adequate regular self-care and competent professional support facilitates burnout recovery.
+- A combination of adequate regular self-care and competent professional support facilitates recovery from burnout.
 Selecting the appropriate therapy depends on individual needs.

-- Hypnotherapy offers an excellent approach to dealing with burnout because it gets to the root of the problem, helps you bounce back, and raises your sense of meaning in a relatively short time.
-It can prevent burnout and help you overcome burnout or its long-term consequences.
+- Hypnotherapy offers an excellent approach to dealing with burnout because it addresses the root of the problem, helps you bounce back, and enhances your sense of meaning in a relatively short time.
+It can help prevent burnout and aid in overcoming its long-term consequences.

 Q&A: Burnout